skeeto/skeeto.github.com/_posts/2023-09-30-An-easy-to-implement-arena-friendly-hash-map.markdown

 `valtype` is a shared counter then an atomic increment is sufficient.
 In other cases, `upsert` should probably be modified to accept an initial value to be assigned alongside the key so that the entire key/value pair inserted atomically.
+Alternatively, [break it into two steps][q].
 The details depend on the needs of the program.

 On small trees there will much contention near the root of the tree during inserts.
 However, a contentious tree will not stay small for long!
 The